What can Jordan, Picasso, and "Call of Duty" teach us about living a creative life?

 In a Scientific American article adapted from the book:

 Author and humanistic psychologist, Scott Barry Kaufman, Ph.D. put it this way:

 "It’s a great myth that creative geniuses consistently produce great works.

 They don't.
 In fact, systematic analyses of the career trajectories of people labeled geniuses show that their output tends to be highly uneven, with a few good ideas mixed in with many more false starts.
 While consistency may be the key to expertise, the secret to creative greatness appears to be doing things differently—even when that means failing."

 Failure in a video game is low risk and an expected part of the experience.
-Imagine what would happen if they took away the re-spawn?
+Imagine what would happen if there were no re-spawn?

-However, simply learning from your mistakes isn’t the only factor that plays into success.
-“Try, Try Again” is really only part of the story.
+However, simply learning from your mistakes isn't the only factor contributing to success.
+"Try, Try Again" is only part of the story.

-Rather than making sweeping changes every time we fail, learning how to make small adjustments and retesting is crucial.
+Rather than making sweeping changes every time we fail, learning how to make minor adjustments and retesting is crucial

 Keep what works – empty the trash – try again.